adamszymanowski/python-reference/python.md

 `is`

-Check object identity (whether it's the same object).
+Check object identity (whether it's the same object)